-In cases where the City assumes investigation of the complaint, the City will provide the respondent with the opportunity to respond to the allegations in writing.
+In cases where the complaint is against one of the City's subrecipients, the Coordinator will provide the respondent with the opportunity to respond to the allegations in writing.
 The respondent will have ten (10) calendar days from the date of the City's written notification of acceptance of the complaint to furnish their response to the allegations.
+The Coordinator will follow-up and investigate and information provided in the response as appropriate and relevant.